Snow. Louis MacNeice. Various collections 1940-1960s approx. Poetry, 1965 approx.

 There is more than glass between the snow and the huge roses.

 The reference seemed to me at first to be mixed up: the glass wouldn’t have been between the snow and roses, picturing an early fall snowstorm with pieces of late pink roses on a climbing hybrid tea outside falling against the window along with big conflated snowflakes, maybe in a bit of a wind.
 But the roses could as easily be in a vase inside, close enough to the window to touch it.
-And that makes the metaphor work.

 The glass is our precious constructed point of view as we describe, see, hear, and handle “world”.
 I shouldn’t belabour the point being made here but of course I will.
 The devil is in the detail, but so are the angels.
 Generalities we assume and live by, not laziness or greed, are the devil’s machine.
 No generalization is worth a damn, including this one.